TahaKh99/Image_Augmentor/README.md

 - Flip (4): Generate four flipped images from the input image.
 - Change Brightness (5): Generate five images with varying brightness levels from the input image.
 - Add Noise (5): Generate five images with added noise from the input image.
-- generate a labeling file and annotation file
+- Generate a labeling file and annotation file

 ## Usage